kvanhoey/ParallelHalfedgeSubdivision/README.md

 `make [<name_of_executable>]`
 ###### Compile documentation
 By default, documentation is not compiled.
 Please set the CMake variable `BUILD_DOC` to `ON` using `ccmake` or by directly editing `CMakeLists.txt` before hitting `cmake` and `Make doc`, which will generate the `html/index.html` file.

-Tested on Linux Ubuntu 20.04 LTS and on Windows 10 using Visual Studio.